ezrealenoch/OGhidra/README-MODEL-SWITCHING.md

 1. Using different models may increase latency due to model switching
 2. Larger models typically provide better reasoning but are slower
 3. For time-sensitive tasks, consider using smaller models for all phases
-4. The planning and review phases generally benefit most from larger models
+4. The planning and analysis phases generally benefit most from larger models

 ## Troubleshooting